Odiend1/CS-Club-2025-10-16/README.md

 # CS-Club-2025-10-16
-Project built during 2025-10-16 meeting
+AI assistant project built during 2025-10-16 meeting

 To run it, you'll need to add your API key to the .env file.
 You may also need to install a few node modules.